LeeoBianchi/HealpixMPI.jl/paper.md

 As mentioned before, SHTs are often the bottleneck of CMB analysis pipelines, and as the resolution of the most recent observational experiments significantly increases, efficient algorithms alone are no longer enough to perform SHTs in acceptable run times and a parallel approach must be implemented.
-Employing a high number of computing cores in the most efficient way in order to perform fast spherical harmonic transform operations is the main goal of the Julia package `HealpixMPI.jl`, presented in this paper.

 As mentioned before, an efficient parallel implementation of the spherical harmonic transforms is crucial in the CMB research field for obtaining feasible run times